Sylvester Terkay: World Wrestling Entertainment (2006–2007)

-Japan (2010–2012)
+Inoki Genome Federation / Pro Wrestling Zero1 (2007–2011)

 After leaving the WWE, Terkay returned to wrestling for the Japanese promotions of Inoki Genome Federation (IGF) and Pro Wrestling Zero1 and wrestled under his alter ego The Predator.
+At IGF's Genome14, Terkay faced Keith Hanson in a match which ended after an angry Antonio Inoki legitimately came to ringside and shouted at both of them to stop.

 On March 31, 2012 Terkay worked his last match which took place in Georgetown, Guyana for the WrestleRama event.

 Mixed martial arts career

 During his time in Zero1, Terkay also fought in several mixed martial arts (MMA) matches for K-1.
-He made his debut by knocking his opponent Mauricio da Silva out in 13 seconds as part of the annual K-1 New Year's Eve spectacular, K-1 Dynamite.
+He made his debut by knocking out his opponent Mauricio da Silva in 13 seconds as part of the annual K-1 New Year's Eve spectacular, K-1 Dynamite.
 He returned at the Romanex event in 2004, facing Ultimate Fighting Championship and PRIDE Fighting Championships veteran Gary Goodridge.
 Despite Terkay's size advantage, experience played in Goodridge's favor and he finished Sylvester in 1:22.

 Also in 2004, however, Terkay defeated K-1 veteran Kristof Midoux, former trainer of Georges St-Pierre and Choi Mu-Bae, submitting him with a wrestling neck crank.
 This attracted a revenge match against Mu-Bae, which was won again by Terkay by unanimous decision in his last MMA venture.
 It was reported he had trouble getting fight contracts, as his lack of name value mixed with his good performances were seen as dangerous to established stars.

 Kickboxing career

 In December 2005, Terkay made his kickboxing debut against Remy Bonjasky in K-1 Premium 2005, losing the match in a controversial unanimous decision.
 The normally polite Japanese audience booed heavily at this outcome, feeling Terkay was the true winner, and K-1 chairman Sadaharu Tanikawa agreed their opinion in the post-event press conference.

 Terkay had his second and last kickboxing fight at K-1 Las Vegas, facing fellow superheavyweight Choi Hong-man, who came similarly from losing to Remy Bonjasky.
-Hong-man scored an early knockdown, but Terkay come back soon and fought a back and forth first round.
-The second was not different, with the Korean taking another point by knockdown and making Terkay bleed, only for Terkay to rally back and almost drop the Korean down before the bell rang.
+Hong-man scored an early knockdown, but Terkay came back fast and fought a back and forth first round.
+The second round wasn't any different, with the Korean taking another point by knockdown and making Terkay bleed, only for Terkay to rally back and almost drop Choi down before the bell rang.
 At the third, Terkay controlled an exhausted Choi, harassing him with combinations against the ropes until the end of the match.
 The decision was given to Choi due to the points scored.
 As in the previous match, the audience booed the decision, again feeling that Terkay was the victor and that the score system did not do justice to the match.